intivedani/MoviesApp/README.md

 ## Deploy to your Roku device:

 Package and deploy the application to your Roku device using the [Development Application Installer.](https://developer.roku.com/es-co/docs/developer-program/getting-started/developer-setup.md)

-## Project Structure

-MovieApp/
-│
-├── images/                 # Directory for app images ├── components/             # Custom SceneGraph components
-│   │   ├── config/         # Configuration files in JSON format and config file (for the API Key) │   │   ├── fonts/          # Fonts used in the application │   │   ├── navigation/     # Navigation logic
-│   │   ├── tasks/          # Tasks for data fetching and other operations
-│   │   ├── views/          # Views for different screens
-│   │   │   ├── HomeScene.brs   # Logic for the home screen
-│   │   │   ├── DetailScene.brs # Logic for the detail screen
-│   │   │   ├── HomeScene.xml   # UI for the home screen
-│   │   │   └── DetailScene.xml # UI for the detail screen
-│   │   ├── widgets/        # Custom components
-│   ├── source/                 # Main directory for source code
-│   │   ├── Main.brs            # Entry point of the application
-│   │   ├── Utils.brs           # File to use utilities for brightscript  methods
-│   └── manifest            # Application manifest file

-├── README.md               # This file
-└── .gitignore              # Files and directories to be ignored by git

 ## Usage